Hubmakerlabs/replicatr/README.md

 go install
 ```

 > add flags to configure the relay as needed or run without any flags to use defaults.
-Click [here](pkg/config/base/README.md) to view customizable parameters and configuration details
+Click [here](pkg/config/base/README.md) to view customizable parameters, configuration, and subcommand details